fagan2888/ose-course/README.md

 ### `respy`

 We maintain a Python package for the simulation and estimation of a prototypical finite-horizon dynamic discrete choice model based on Keane & Wolpin (1997).
 We first outline an overview on underlying economic, mathematical, and computational model.
 We then provide an overview on its applications in economics.
-Finally, we `respy` to discuss selected issues such as numerical integration, parallelization strategies, version control, software testing, and continuous integration.
+Finally, we use `respy` to discuss selected issues such as numerical integration, parallelization strategies, version control, software testing, and continuous integration.
 Additional information about the project is available in our [online documentation](https://respy.readthedocs.io).

 ### `estimagic`